smcclatchy/gene-expression-qtl/_episodes/06-map-many-eqtls.md

 ### [Performing a genome scan](https://smcclatchy.github.io/mapping/06-perform-genome-scan/)

 Now lets perform the genome scan!
-We are also going to save our qtl results in an `Rdata` file to be used in further lesson.
+We are also going to save our qtl results in an `Rdata` file to be used in further lessons.

 ### QTL Scans

 ~~~
-qtl.file = "../results/gene.norm_qtl_cis.trans_random.Rdata"
+qtl.file = "../results/gene.norm_qtl_cis.trans.Rdata"

 if(file.exists(qtl.file)) {
   load(qtl.file)